In this explainer, we will learn how to describe the structure and function of different tissues found in animals.

 You can see a micrograph of a sample of loose connective tissues below, where the dark spots are cells, the pink and purple strands are fibers, and the clear space in between is filled with ground substance.

 Sometimes connective tissues are categorized according to their function.
 For example, vascular connective tissues include blood and lymph fluid, which flow within blood vessels and lymph vessels respectively.
+Both fluids function to transport various cells and materials through the body.
 Another example is skeletal connective tissues, which include the bones of the skeleton and the cartilage that is attached to their ends.
+These tissues provide structure, support, and form for the body.

 Muscular tissues are the third type of the four main types of animal tissues that we will discuss.
 The main function of muscular tissues is movement.
 Any part of our body that can move or change shape likely has some muscular tissues associated with it.
 There are three types of muscular tissues: skeletal, smooth, and cardiac muscle tissues.
 Each of these different types of muscle tissues has different features depending on its function.